 Our team.

-Sarah is a Women for Women International Champion and the youngest fellow at Babson College’s Institute for Social Innovation.
-She holds a Master’s in International Journalism from City, University of London and was named to the 2025 Forbes 30 Under 30 List in Media.
+Sarah is a Women for Women International Champion and was named to the 2025 Forbes 30 Under 30 List in Media.
+She holds a Master’s in International Journalism from City, University of London.

-Before joining More to Her Story, Kelly served as the sole social media editor at Foreign Policy, where she helped shape the magazine’s digital voice and expand its global reach.
-She also served as Managing Editor at Frame Media, curating The Detour, a widely-read weekly newsletter focused on U.S. and global affairs.
+Before joining More to Her Story, Kelly served as the sole social media editor at Foreign Policy.
+She also served as Managing Editor at Frame Media and curates The Detour, a widely-read weekly newsletter focused on U.S. and global affairs.
 Her work has earned industry recognition, including a Webby Award.

 Kelly holds a Master’s in Digital Journalism from American University and brings a sharp editorial lens to the evolving landscape of global storytelling—with a focus on advancing women’s rights.